Skip to main content

 Blatchford Renewable Energy charges a customer rate as well, including a component to cover operating costs and infrastructure.

 Blatchford Renewable Energy owns and operates the Blatchford community’s District Energy Sharing System (DESS).
-This system will provide heating, cooling and hot water services to Blatchford residents and businesses through monthly utility rates.
+This system provides heating, cooling and hot water services to Blatchford residents and businesses through monthly utility rates.

 What is the carbon budget?